mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 I know of no other tool that can do that so quickly and easily.

 # Nix-Shell
-From an end users perspective, my favourite part of Nix is the [Nix Shell](https://nix.dev/tutorials/first-steps/ad-hoc-shell-environments#ad-hoc-envs).
+From an end user's perspective, my favourite part of Nix is the [Nix Shell](https://nix.dev/tutorials/first-steps/ad-hoc-shell-environments#ad-hoc-envs).
 Nix Shell is how Nix provides both ad hoc and declarative shells.

 ## Ad Hoc Shell